druidmentalized/PSMTutorials/README.md

   Uses `JFreeChart` to plot all spatial and energetic data**

 - **Task 5**:
     Simulates the Moon–Earth–Sun orbital system using the Midpoint method.
     Models:
     - **Earth’s orbit around the Sun using Newtonian gravity**
     - **Moon’s local orbit around Earth, treated as a two-body system** Combines both to produce a realistic lunar trajectory in global coordinates and outputs:
     - **Earth and Moon orbits**
     - **Fixed Sun position**
     Uses `JFreeChart` for clear spatial visualization.
+- **Task 6**:
+     Simulates transverse oscillations of a discrete string using the Midpoint method.
+     Models:
+     -	**Wave propagation on a string fixed at both ends**
+     -	**Midpoint integration for both displacement and velocity**
+     -	**Finite difference approximation for the second spatial derivative** Computes and visualizes:
+     - **String shape at multiple time snapshots**
+     - **Kinetic, potential, and total mechanical energy over time**
+     Uses `JFreeChart` to plot the string’s spatial deformation and energy evolution.
 ---

 ## 🛠️ Requirements